PatilShreyas/Blog/_data/blog/2020-10-02-devops-ify-android-libraries-with-github-actions-and-package-registry🚀.md

   package, devops, kotlin, java
 thumbnail: /assets/android-devops.png
 ---
-# DevOps-ify Android libraries with GitHub Actions and Package Registry🚀
+# DevOps-ify Android libraries with GitHub Actions and Package Registry 🚀

 Hello Android developers, in this article we’ll take a look at publishing Android library to the *[GitHub Package Registry](https://github.com/features/packages)* and automating it with *[GitHub Actions CI](https://github.com/features/actions).* You might have developed a cool Android library and wanted to publish it somewhere.
 In some situations, the GitHub Package Registry is really a good choice.
 Let’s discuss more on it.